GabeScott/standard-works-vault/General Conference/1989 October - The Scourge of Illicit Drugs.md

 I received a letter the other day from a government official who for years has been involved in the fight against illegal drugs.
 He says: “I know from firsthand knowledge what a scourge illicit narcotics are to this country and others.
 The drain on the human and monetary resources of the world being caused by this dilemma is inestimable and threatens the very foundations of freedom.
 I have watched as families dissolved, morals collapsed, and lives were lost, both directly and indirectly due to the effect of drugs.”

 I am confident this man knows whereof he speaks.
 He pleads for help, for public support, for Church support against this terrible scourge that is destroying so many.
-The Wall Street Journal a few days ago carried the results of a national poll which indicated that “three out of four Americans have been touched personally by drugs.
+The *Wall Street Journal* a few days ago carried the results of a national poll which indicated that “three out of four Americans have been touched personally by drugs.
 Half have personally used drugs or have a family member who has.
 A remarkable 43% say that drugs are the nation’s single most important issue.”

 The article goes on to say: “A surprisingly high 70% of the voters surveyed believe at least half of the crimes committed in their neighborhoods are drug related.
 Also, 70% of those with children between the ages of 13 and 17 say that drugs are sold in their children’s schools.”

 As most of you are aware, the president of the United States has described the drug problem as the gravest domestic threat facing our nation.
 He has launched a battle against illicit drugs, with some eight billion dollars to be spent on strengthening police forces, building more prisons, and implementing other measures.
 Notwithstanding this, “those responding to the poll were deeply skeptical that the battle can be won: Only a third believe a federal program would do a ‘great deal’ or ‘quite a bit’ to correct the drug problem.”

 A woman respondent said, “No amount of money is going to stop it.
 It has to be a change within the hearts and minds of people.
 Young people have to think: ‘I have just one body, and I’m going to need it all my life.’”
-(Wall Street Journal, 22 Sept.
-1989, pp. 1–2.)
+(Michael McQueen and David Shribman, “Battle against Drugs Is Chief Issue Facing Nation, Americans Say,” *Wall Street Journal,* 22 Sept.
+1989, sec.
+A, pp. 1, 14.)

 I am inclined to agree with this woman.
 Stiffer enforcement measures may be necessary.
 But I believe that, only when far greater numbers of people conclude within their hearts and minds that the fruits of drug-taking are only sorrow and trouble, remorse, and even death, then will things change to any significant degree.